WBBM (AM): All news programming

 Beginning in the 1950s, as network programming moved from radio to television, WBBM maintained a personality-based middle of the road (MOR) format until 1964.
 At that point, it eliminated music and switched to a news/talk format.
-WBBM adopted its current all-news format on May 6, 1968 (after co-owned WCBS New York City switched to all news in 1967 and KNX Los Angeles made the change in the spring of 1968).
-The station has been the flagship station of the Chicago Bears since 2000, and in its history has also aired Chicago White Sox baseball games and Chicago Blackhawks hockey games.
+WBBM adopted its current all-news format on May 6, 1968, (after co-owned WCBS in New York City switched to all news in 1967, and KNX in Los Angeles made the change in the spring of 1968).
+The station was the flagship station of the Chicago Bears from 2000 through 2022, and in its history has also aired Chicago White Sox baseball games and Chicago Blackhawks hockey games.

 Over the years, WBBM fended off competition from other all-news stations that were attempted in the Chicago radio market: McLendon-owned WNUS-AM-FM (1390 AM, now WGRB and 107.5 FM, now WGCI-FM), NBC's WNIS-FM (now WKQX) and Group W's WMAQ (now WSCR), which came under the CBS umbrella when Westinghouse Electric Corporation purchased CBS in 1995.

-From the 1950s through the 90s, WBBM had been in a spirited battle with rival news/talk/sports station WGN for the position of the #1 radio station in the Chicago market.
+From the 1950s through the 90s, WBBM had been in a spirited battle with rival news/talk/sports station WGN for the position of the No. 1 radio station in the Chicago market.
 In the June 2009 ratings period, as estimated by Arbitron, WGN held a slight edge over WBBM in PPM-metered listener ratings.
 However, since the fall of 2009, WBBM has maintained a lead while WGN's listenership began to decline.